franshej/CustomMatPlot/README.md

 ## Realtime frequency response example
 <a name="realtime-frequency-response-example"></a>

-An example app plotting the magnitude response of the incoming left and right signals can be seen here: [TODO]
+An example app plotting the frequency response of the incoming left and right audio signals can be seen here: <a href="https://gitlab.com/frans.rosencrantz/realtime-frequency-plot-example"> Realtime plot example </a>

 ## Tests
 <a name="tests"></a>